 There is often a misconception that bullying only occurs in public schools.
 However, when families from different backgrounds and financial positions come together at a private school, the bullying can be even worse.
 This fact has been well-documented in Rogerson Law Group’s lawsuits against Havergal College, a private girls school in Toronto.

 Private schools can be an excellent choice for parents who want their children to be in smaller classes, have more structure, and have experiences that may not be available in public schools.
 Sadly, students are not always safer at a private school.
 Students can suffer undue pain from lack of support from their school or administration and there is little recourse for families.
 That’s why Rogerson Law Group has taken on the case of Jane Doe vs. Havergal College.
-Jane Doe suffered relentless bullying to the point that she tried taking her life on two separate occasions.
+Jane Doe suffered relentless bullying in school to the point that she tried taking her life on two separate occasions.
 Her case reminds us all of the importance of making an informed decision about your child’s private school to ensure their long-term success.